 Yogyakarta, February 24, 2026 - Institut Seni Indonesia Yogyakarta has reaffirmed its position as a leading art university through the work of its lecturers on the national stage.
 Faculty of Fine Arts and Design (FSRD) lecturer, AC Andre Tanama, held a solo exhibition entitled STILL: Silent/World at Bentara Budaya Art Gallery, Kompas Tower 8th Floor, Jakarta.

-Exhibition STILL: Silent/World is the result of a collaboration between Bentara Budaya, Meiro Gallery, and Jewel of Eden, with the support of Kompas Gramedia and Santika Premiere Slipi Jakarta sponsor Andre Tanama.
-The opening of the exhibition was officiated by Dr. Sendy Widjaja (Co-Founder and Fair Director of ArtMoments Jakarta) and hosted by Cipry Tjan (Founder of Jewel of Eden) Andre Tanama, strengthening ISI Yogyakarta's network with the national art and creative industry ecosystem.
+Exhibition STILL: Silent/World is a collaboration between Bentara Budaya, Meiro Gallery, and Jewel of Eden, with the support of Kompas Gramedia and sponsor Santika Premiere Slipi Jakarta.
+The opening of the exhibition was officiated by Dr. Sendy Widjaja (Co-Founder and Fair Director of ArtMoments Jakarta) and hosted by Cipry Tjan (Founder of Jewel of Eden), strengthening ISI Yogyakarta's network with the national art and creative industry ecosystem.

 The presence of the work of ISI Yogyakarta lecturers in a prestigious exhibition space in Jakarta is not only a personal achievement of the artist, but also a reflection of the quality of the academic atmosphere and the creative ecosystem of the campus which encourages lecturers to continue to actively work and contribute at the national level.

-In 2015, he also won the Dewantara Award from the Indonesian Ministry of Education and Culture as the First Winner of the Best Movie Poster for the movie poster SITI with Andre Tanama's woodcut graphic art technique.
+In 2015, he also won the Dewantara Award from the Indonesian Ministry of Education and Culture as the First Winner of the Best Movie Poster for the movie poster SITI with woodcut graphic art techniques.
 This series of achievements shows the consistency and quality of artistic practice in line with the academic tradition of ISI Yogyakarta as a center of art education that is productive and relevant to the times.

-Source: Doc.
-Bentara Budaya and Kompas Gramedia
+(Source: Doc.
+Bentara Budaya and Kompas Gramedia)

 The exhibition showcases the development of the “Gwen Silent” figure introduced in 2007, a mouthless girl who represents Andre Tanama's reflection of silence and inner experience.
-Entering 2024, this figure comes with open eyes in the phase “Reborn: Gwen Silent World”, marking an openness to the complexity of the world and humanity's connection to Andre Tanama's universe.
+Entering 2024, this figure comes with open eyes in the phase “Reborn: Gwen Silent World”, marking an openness to the complexity of the world and humanity's connection to the universe.

 AC Andre Tanama's work is a clear representation of ISI Yogyakarta's commitment to building an educational ecosystem that is not only oriented towards learning in the classroom, but also on professional practices and art industry networks.